andreimerlescu/andreimerlescu/README.md

 > majestic **\[at\]** hey **\[dot\]** com

 Introduce yourself, tell me what you're working on, tell me what you need my help with, then tell me how I can get in touch with you.
-It's that simple.

 I am user 91,485 on @GitHub.
+I've been around for a while.
+It's that simple and I won't bite.

 | Service | Since | Notes |
 |---------|-------|-------|